luizbgomide/sovereign/spells.md

 #### Destroy Plants
 Wood, linen, cotton, rope, and other plant or fungus-derived matter is annihilated by a wave of entropic force that washes through an area near the caster.

-The mage targets a point within one hundred feet per caster level and designates a number of contiguous 10-foot cubes within that area equal to or less than their caster level.
+The mage targets a point within 100ft per caster level and designates a number of contiguous 10ft cubes within that area equal to or less than their caster level.
 All non-magical plant matter within that area immediately erodes away to dust.
 Enchanted objects of plant matter cannot be affected, but ordinary plant-based clothing, bows, or wooden-hafted weapons will be destroyed.
 If used against plant-based monsters, the spell does `1d10` damage per caster level, with a [Physical](/rules#physical) save for half.

 #### Detect Thoughts
-The mage focuses on a visible living creature within 100 feet per caster level.
+The mage focuses on a visible living creature within 100ft per caster level.
 For the rest of the [Turn](/rules#turn), they immediately receive an impression of the target’s surface thoughts and interests, understanding them regardless of any lack of a shared language.

 The caster may ask one question of the target’s memories per caster level, but doing so risks breaking the spell; the target can make a [Mental](/rules#mental) save before answering each question and the spell ends if the save is successful.
 These questions can only query memories, not compel any exercise of judgment.
 This spell is very subtle in its casting, and requires no gestures or audible incantations.

 #### Dominate Person
-The mage targets a visible living creature within 100 feet.
+The mage targets a visible living creature within 100ft.
 The subject must immediately make a [Mental](/rules#mental) saving throw at a penalty equal to the caster’s [Magic](/rules#magic) or become enthralled to the caster’s will.
 Such victims will obey any physical commands issued by the caster, barring ones that seem suicidal or patently meant to result in their death.

 The caster cannot order the creature to answer questions or perform acts that require independent judgment, nor to use non-physical abilities or spells, but it will fight for the caster or to defend its own life.
 Enchanted victims appear torpid and dazed, and will act only to defend themselves or satisfy their needs.

 The spell lasts until dispelled, or until the caster dies or releases them.
 Every time this spell is cast, however, all prior subjects get an immediate unmodified [Mental](/rules#mental) saving throw to throw it off.
 If the creature has more HP than the caster has levels, it gets an unmodified saving throw to end the effect the first time each day it’s ordered to do something it finds strongly objectionable.

 #### Dominate Sense
-The caster targets a visible creature within two hundred feet.
+The caster targets a visible creature within 200ft.
 The target gets a [Mental](/rules#mental) saving throw to resist; on a failure, one sense of the caster’s choice is entirely under the caster’s control for the rest of the [Turn](/rules#turn), while a success leaves them bound only for the next round.

 Any false impression may be given, or any true one concealed, and a creature may be left effectively blinded or deafened.
 Distracting tactile sensations can force the victim to make a [Physical](/rules#physical) saving throw in order to act each round.
 Blinded creatures can’t make ranged attacks and roll all melee attack rolls twice, taking the worst result.
 If a creature thinks itself in mortal peril its excitement allows it to make a [Mental](/rules#mental) save to throw off the spell at the end of each round.

 #### Invisibility
-The mage chooses up to one visible willing target per caster level provided they are within 100 feet.
+The mage chooses up to one visible willing target per caster level provided they are within 100ft.
 The targets and all they wear or carry become perfectly transparent.

 Missile attacks against invisible foes are largely impossible, and melee attacks against them usually suffer a -4 penalty to attack rolls.
 The spell lasts for up to an hour per caster level, but it breaks if a subject performs some violent motion, such as running, attacking, or casting a spell.
 Once broken for one subject, it breaks for all.